Sydney L. Moss Ltd.

 We have discussed and illustrated to a richly indulgent standard all of the above categories of Chinese and Japanese art in our many densely researched catalogues, details of which are to be found in our website or upon application to the gallery.
 They are conceived both as visual entertainment and helpful introductory guides, and as serious reference works.

 The gallery was founded in 1910 by Sydney L. Moss, grandfather of the present director, Paul Moss, and celebrated its centenary throughout 2010 with an admirable range of equally self-indulgent parties and, on the other hand, publications.
 Much upheaval in terms of personnel thrust itself to the fore towards year’s end, and Paul is now ably assisted by a young team of fast learners, who might reasonably be described as the most dynamic handful of proto-experts currently in intensive training.
 Hortense Marandet remains in place as frontwoman, electronic image organiser and more besides, and other than Paul is the only surviving full-time link between our newly refurbished home from home and the stick-uppingnomadism of the past eight years.
-Finn Daley Roberts is an enthusiastic young man, a Japanese speaker and reader, who to date looks like specialising in Japanese rather than Chinese art too.
+Finn Daley Roberts specialises in Japanese, and even speaks the language.
 Oliver Moss, Paul’s eldest son, is on the evidence so far, of Chinese inclination rather more than of Japanese, though he for one firmly intends to straddle both cultures.
 A Chinese speaker and, increasingly, reader, for these next few years he proposes to spend as much time travelling and learning as he does inhabiting our gallery.
 We do intend, though, that each of our houseful of aesthetes has the opportunity to learn both practically and academically about any aspect of Chinese and Japanese art, and to take their own chosen direction within those mutually referential disciplines.
 This is a new set of potential developments, based upon the happy coincidence of a group of talented young people and the perfect gallery-house environment for them to hone their education in.
 Good things will happen.
 Watch this space; in three or four years they should be beginning to take off as significant presences in their fields.

 The gallery also continues its association with one of the more legendary of three-quarters retired London dealers in Chinese and Japanese art, Douglas J. K. Wright; a man from whom a young person with good attitude could learn a lot.
 Sydney L. Moss, Ltd., is one of the longest-lived family-owned Asian art dealerships in the Western world, certainly the longest in London; and has survived the rocky road of the last couple of decades by identifying more and more narrowly the most gratifyingly high-quality areas of Chinese and Japanese taste, while averting its gaze from the flashier and currently popular plutocrat / Imperial aspects of that taste, and studying them in depth rather than jumping on the bandwagons of availability and marketability.